 Forever Altering Online and Offline Shopping and the Economy

 There is also concern over who would set policy related to this cryptocurrency, especially since the legal status of this type of currency varies by country and there is yet to be any standardized framework for its use and governance.
 For example, while Russia legally recognizes cryptocurrency, it currently does not allow any goods to be purchased other than with the Russian ruble.
-In the U.S., the Internal Revenue Service (IRS) refers to bitcoin as property rather than currency, making it subject to capital gains tax.
+In the U.S., the IRS refers to bitcoin as property rather than currency, making it subject to capital gains tax.
 Then, there is the concern over criminals that may use online currencies to launder money, avoid taxes, and commit fraud.

 As Deborah Baxley, Principal for Capgemini, noted, “We have evolved from information to value exchange from the World Wide Web to the Internet of value.”